 Be courteous at the table.
 Keep your hands and feet to yourself.

-When emptying your tray, put paper trash in the garbage can, and silverware in the silverware pan.
+When emptying your tray, put paper trash in the garbage can and silverware in the silverware pan.

 All other lunchroom situations come under the discretion of the lunchroom supervisors.